 Consequently, there are two ways to think of the Ladder algorithm.
 One is prescriptive.
 It’s an alternative holdout method you can actively and explicitly implement to avoid test set overuse in a benchmark or a competition.
 This is the typical way we think about algorithm design.
 In this view, algorithms are interventions that change the way a running system works.

-Heuristics are key to human decision making.
 Decades of research have compared human decision making to the old economic ideal of a rational decision maker.
 Rational agents compute optimal—that is, utility maximizing—solutions to decision problems using all available information.
 Rational agents all strategize alike.
 Optimality makes them interchangeable so that in theory we’re left with one representative agent.
 The rational agent model—homo economicus—is the formal basis for large swaths of economic theory.

 But cognitive shortcuts of the analyst can also mitigate test set overuse.
 A researcher is unlikely to behave like the worst-case analyst that gave us the pessimistic bounds in Chapter 5.
 In this worst case example, the analyst had to act on minor differences, such as distinguishing between a model achieving error 0.501 and one achieving error 0.499.
 This defies common sense.
 Moreover, the analyst had to look back at all the things ever tried and precisely put them together in some specific way.
 This again seems to run counter to intuitive human reasoning.

 Try it out.
 Ask your office mates to multiply out 1\times2\times3\times4\times5\times6\times7\times8 in under 5 seconds.
 Because they’ll likely run out of time, they’ll make some approximation.
 Now ask another group of friends to multiply out the same sequence but in reverse order 8\times 7\times 6\times 5\times 4\times 3\times 2\times 1.
 They will again make some approximation.
-It turns out that humans tend to come up with an underestimate if they go about multiplying the numbers in natural order and an overestimate if they go in reverse.
+It turns out that humans tend to come up with an underestimate if they go about multiplying the numbers in natural order and a significantly higher estimate if they go in reverse.
 Kahneman and Tversky discovered this bias some fifty years ago and called it anchoring effect.2 Humans rely heavily on initial pieces of information (anchors) when solving problems.
 This is the kind of observation that launched the study of cognitive biases.

 A related observation is even older.3 Humans tend to have a recency bias that assigns greater weight and significance to more recent events compared to earlier ones.
 A similar but broader cognitive tendency is known as the availability heuristic.4 Humans instinctively prioritize and give undue weight to evidence that’s easier to recall or retrieve, whether due to recency, convenience, prominence, or frequency of exposure.